Soundwave-Syndicate/Soundwave-Syndicate/soundwave/README.md

 #Directly:
   - For Windows:

     Use wsl，cd to 'soundwave' folder.
-Then type ' npm run dev '.
-Then you can go to 'http://localhost:3000/'
+Then type  `npm run dev` .
+Then you can go to http://localhost:3000/

   - For Mac: